system design workshopWorkshop on systemic design with OsloMet in Norway

 How to apply?

-They can only be done online on our application website
+Applications can only be made online via our application website:

 Selection process